 Last Updated on

 We are happy to release a new market timing tool with which you can convert daily price data to monthly data and compute moving averages for equity (indices, stocks and mutual funds), gold and gilt (using bond yield).
 This is a follow up to backtest conducted on equity, gold and gilts using double and single moving averages.
-The tool is available at an introductory price of Rs.
-500 for the next few days, after which it will become Rs.
-1000. inside, you also get an Rs.
+The tool is available at a price of Rs.
+1000.
+Inside, you also get an Rs.
 1000 off, discounted link to the lectures on goal-based portfolio management.

 This is a momentum-based trend-following tool in Excel (will work in old Excel version as it is a .xls file but macros are necessary for daily to monthly price conversion).